 It gets icy and windy at the top of the volcano Villarrica.
 So wear hiking pants (for men and for women) and long hiking socks.
 Bring a cap or beanie, as per the weather.
 Wear a t-shirt, but make sure you carry a warm jacket(for men and for women) or a sweater.
 The guides will also provide you with a windproof jacket, gloves, a waterproof tracks, sturdy trekking shoes, crampons, a gas mask, a helmet, and a plastic board for going down the mountain.

-Hiking Volcan Villarrica is one of the best hikes of not only Chile but a must-do while traveling in South America.
+Hiking Volcan Villarrica is one of the best hikes of not only Chile but a must-do in South America.
 Good luck!

 Like my hiking guide?
 Pin it please and share it with the world.